vuetifyjs/nuxt-module/docs/guide/features/ssr.md

 ## Vuetify Themes

-If you're using multiple Vuetify Themes with SSR enabled, Vuetify [useTheme](https://vuetifyjs.com/en/api/use-theme/) will not work since there is no way to know which theme to use in the server (the server will use the default theme).
+If you use multiple Vuetify Themes with SSR enabled, please note that Vuetify's [useTheme](https://vuetifyjs.com/en/api/use-theme/) will not work as expected, since the server cannot determine which theme to use (it will default to the standard theme).

-This module provides support to restore the theme using `prefers-color-scheme`, check [Sec-CH-Prefers-Color-Scheme](#sec-ch-prefers-color-scheme) for more details.
+This module supports restoring the theme using `prefers-color-scheme`.
+Please check [Sec-CH-Prefers-Color-Scheme](#sec-ch-prefers-color-scheme) for more details.

-Alternatively, you will need to add some logic in the client to restore the theme after hydration.
+Alternatively, you can add client-side logic to restore the theme after hydration.

-For example, if you want to use `dark` and `light` Vuetify Themes restoring the initial value using `prefers-color-scheme` and `localStorage`, you can use [useDark](https://vueuse.org/core/useDark/) and [useToogle](https://vueuse.org/shared/useToggle/) composables from VueUse in the following way:
+For example, if you wish to use `dark` and `light` Vuetify Themes and restore the initial value using `prefers-color-scheme` and `localStorage`, you can use the [useDark](https://vueuse.org/core/useDark/) and [useToggle](https://vueuse.org/shared/useToggle/) composables from VueUse as follows:
 ::: code-group

 ```ts [composables/useCustomTheme.ts]